-Journaling; done mindfully, is about meeting our own goals and improving the quality of our life, i.e giving direction to the body, focussing the mind and nourishing the soul.
+Journaling, done mindfully, is about meeting our own goals and improving the quality of our life, i.e giving direction to the body, focussing the mind and nourishing the soul.
 The messiness of scribbling on a blank page allows us to refine emotion and our thinking.
 Only too often, the efficiency of an app tricks us into reaching for a false sense of control, without review or reflection.
-The act of writing, drawing, scribbling or rubbing gently keeps us ‘in touch.’
+In contrast, the act of writing, drawing, scribbling or rubbing gently keeps us ‘in touch.’

 Reformulating, exploring pro and cons and honing vocabulary makes interpersonal skills more nuanced.
 The improvement in handwriting and design skills over time is rewarding.
 And if some people prefer to express themselves in words, others instead draw, and that’s ok.
 The result is the same, and both can be done with a blank journal.
 Personally, I perceive any other format to be an infringement on my space.

 I have personally experienced the benefits of journaling at all levels.
 Hence, it is from a place of genuine care that I can say that: